erikfredner/hawthorne/README.md

 # Modeling Hawthorne
-Data and analyses for an essay submitted to *The Nathaniel Hawthorne Review*.
-Derived from work first presented at the MLA 2020 panel on digital humanities approaches to Hawthorne.
+Code for an essay submitted to *The Nathaniel Hawthorne Review* that expands on work first presented at [MLA 2020](https://mla2020.zerista.com/event/member/629570).